sciber-io/yubikey-locker/README.md

 4. Follow Jonas guide on his blog: https://swjm.blog/locking-the-workstation-on-fido2-security-key-removal-part-2-80962c944c78 to set up GPO/Intune control to decide what you want to do if the YubiKey is removed.

 ### Linux
-Download sciber-yklocker.linux and execute it in a terminal
+Download sciber-yklocker.linux and execute it in a terminal (requires you to keep that terminal window open).

 ### Mac
 SoonTM